J. B. S. Haldane: Political views

 Haldane became a socialist during the First World War, supported the Second Spanish Republic during the Spanish Civil War, and then became an open supporter of the Communist Party of Great Britain in 1937.
 A pragmatic dialectical-materialist Marxist, he wrote many articles for the Daily Worker.
-In On Being the Right Size, he wrote that "while nationalization of certain industries is an obvious possibility in the largest of states, I find it no easier to picture a completely socialized British Empire or United States than an elephant turning somersaults or a hippopotamus jumping a hedge."
+In On Being the Right Size, he wrote that "while nationalization of certain industries is an obvious possibility in the largest of states, I find it no easier to picture a completely socialized British Empire or United States than an elephant turning somersaults or a hippopotamus jumping a hedge".

 In 1938, Haldane proclaimed enthusiastically: "I think that Marxism is true."
 He joined the Communist Party in 1942.
 He was pressed to speak out about the rise of Lysenkoism and the persecution of geneticists in the Soviet Union as anti-Darwinist and the political suppression of genetics as incompatible with dialectical materialism.
 He shifted his polemic focus to the United Kingdom, criticizing the dependence of scientific research on financial patronage.
-In 1941, he wrote about the Soviet trial of his friend and fellow geneticist Nikolai Vavilov:
+In 1941, he wrote about the Soviet trial of his friend and fellow geneticist, Nikolai Vavilov:

-By the end of the Second World War, Haldane had become an explicit critic of the regime.
+By the end of the Second World War, Haldane had become an explicit critic of the Soviet regime.
 He left the party in 1950, shortly after considering standing for Parliament as a Communist Party candidate.
 He continued to admire Joseph Stalin, describing him in 1962 as "a very great man who did a very good job".
 Haldane has been accused by authors including Peter Wright and Chapman Pincher of having been a Soviet GRU spy codenamed Intelligentsia.

 Social and scientific views

 Human cloning

 Haldane was the first to have thought of the genetic basis for human cloning, and the eventual artificial breeding of superior individuals.
-For this he introduced the terms "clone" and "cloning", modifying the earlier "clon" which had been used in agriculture since the early 20th century (from Greek klōn, twig).
+For this he introduced the terms "clone" and "cloning", modifying the earlier "clon" that had been used in agriculture since the early 20th century (from Greek klōn, twig).
 He introduced the term in his speech on "Biological Possibilities for the Human Species of the Next Ten Thousand Years" at the Ciba Foundation Symposium on Man and his Future in 1963.
 He said:

 Ectogenesis and in vitro fertilisation

 His essay Daedalus; or, Science and the Future (1924) posited the concept of in vitro fertilisation, which he called ectogenesis.
 He envisioned ectogenesis as a tool for creating better individuals (eugenics).
 Haldane's work was an influence on Huxley's Brave New World (1932) and was also admired by Gerald Heard.
-Various essays on science were collected and published in a volume titled Possible Worlds in 1927.
+Various essays on science were collected and published in a volume entitled Possible Worlds in 1927.
 His book, A.R.P.
 (Air Raid Precautions) (1938) combined his physiological research into the effects of stress upon the human body with his experience of air raids during the Spanish Civil War to provide a scientific account of the likely effects of the air raids that Britain was to endure during the Second World War.